Rural vs urban: Who's frailer before cancer surgery?

 Summary

-This study looks at frailty—symptoms like weight loss, weakness, and slow walking—in 100 gastrointestinal cancer patients from rural and urban areas before they have major surgery.
+This study looks at frailty—symptoms like weight loss, weakness, and low activity—in 100 gastrointestinal cancer patients from rural and urban areas before major surgery.
 Researchers will use a survey, blood sample, and medical records to see if frailty affects recovery.
-The goal is to better identify patients who may need extra support.
+The goal is to identify at-risk patients to improve care.

 Disclaimer Read more